3ColumnsC/Stock-Exchange-Project/README.md

 ├── diary_logs/             # Application logs
 ├── index.js                # Main application entry point
 ├── assets.js               # Asset configuration
+├── .env.example            # Example environment variables (You can configure this file or use the (⚙️) button.
+If you configure this file, rename it to .env)
 └── ...
 ```